temporalio/cli/temporalcli/commandsmd/commands.md

 * `--task-queue`, `-t` (string) - Task queue name.
 Required.
 * `--task-queue-type` (string-enum) - Task Queue type.
 Options: workflow, activity.
 Default: workflow.

+### temporal task-queue get-build-id-reachability: Retrieves information about the reachability of Build IDs on one or more Task Queues.

+This command can tell you whether or not Build IDs may be used for for new, existing, or closed workflows.
+Both the '--build-id' and '--task-queue' flags may be specified multiple times.
+If you do not provide a task queue, reachability for the provided Build IDs will be checked against all task queues.

+#### Options

+* `--build-id` (string[]) - Which Build ID to get reachability information for.
+May be specified multiple times.
+* `--reachability-type` (string-enum) - Specify how you'd like to filter the reachability of Build IDs.
+Valid choices are `open` (reachable by one or more open workflows), `closed` (reachable by one or more closed workflows), or `existing` (reachable by either).
+If a Build ID is reachable by new workflows, that is always reported.
+Options: open, closed, existing.
+Default: existing.
+* `--task-queue`, `-t` (string[]) - Which Task Queue(s) to constrain the reachability search to.
+May be specified multiple times.

+### temporal task-queue get-build-ids: Fetch the sets of worker Build ID versions on the Task Queue.

+Fetch the sets of compatible build IDs associated with a Task Queue and associated information.

+#### Options

+* `--task-queue`, `-t` (string) - Task queue name.
+Required.
+* `--max-sets` (int) - Limits how many compatible sets will be returned.
+Specify 1 to only return the current default major version set.
+0 returns all sets. (default: 0).
+Default: 0.

+### temporal task-queue update-build-ids: Operations to update the sets of worker Build ID versions on the Task Queue.

+Provides various commands for adding or changing the sets of compatible build IDs associated with a Task Queue.
+See the help of each sub-command for more.

+### temporal task-queue update-build-ids add-new-compatible: Add a new build ID compatible with an existing ID to the Task Queue version sets.

+The new build ID will become the default for the set containing the existing ID.
+See per-flag help for more.

+#### Options

+* `--build-id` (string) - The new build id to be added.
+Required.
+* `--task-queue`, `-t` (string) - Name of the Task Queue.
+Required.
+* `--existing-compatible-build-id` (string) - A build id which must already exist in the version sets known by the task queue.
+The new id will be stored in the set containing this id, marking it as compatible with the versions within.
+Required.
+* `--set-as-default` (bool) - When set, establishes the compatible set being targeted as the overall default for the queue.
+If a different set was the current default, the targeted set will replace it as the new default.
+Defaults to false.

+### temporal task-queue update-build-ids add-new-default: Add a new default (incompatible) build ID to the Task Queue version sets.

+Creates a new build id set which will become the new overall default for the queue with the provided build id as its only member.
+This new set is incompatible with all previous sets/versions.

+#### Options

+* `--build-id` (string) - The new build id to be added.
+Required.
+* `--task-queue`, `-t` (string) - Name of the Task Queue.
+Required.

+### temporal task-queue update-build-ids promote-id-in-set: Promote an existing build ID to become the default for its containing set.

+New tasks compatible with the the set will be dispatched to the default id.

+#### Options

+* `--build-id` (string) - An existing build id which will be promoted to be the default inside its containing set.
+Required.
+* `--task-queue`, `-t` (string) - Name of the Task Queue.
+Required.

+### temporal task-queue update-build-ids promote-set: Promote an existing build ID set to become the default for the Task Queue.

+If the set is already the default, this command has no effect.

+#### Options

+* `--build-id` (string) - An existing build id whose containing set will be promoted.
+Required.
+* `--task-queue`, `-t` (string) - Name of the Task Queue.
+Required.

 ### temporal workflow: Start, list, and operate on Workflows.

 [Workflow](/concepts/what-is-a-workflow) commands perform operations on